vincib/yt-pt-sync/README.md

 * a local browser with cookies connected to a Youtube account with subscriptions to the channels you want to mirror.
 * util-linux to get flock for the crontab locking ;)

+then fill config.php (copy from config.sample.php)

+then define a crontab for your user (the same user that uses a browser connected to a youtube account ;) ).
+Uses the "crontab" file as an example.